winitzki/lamonte-jexer-wikis/porting.md

    on, mouse and keyboard input, and raw termios.
 If you don't want a full windowing system, you can stop here.

+2. If you want pixel-based logic rather than (or in addition to) text cell-based, port the tackboard package classes.
+These are entirely unaware of the windowing system, and can place bitmaps anywhere on screen.

-2. Basic windowing system.
+3. Basic windowing system.
 Port TWidget, TWindow, Backend, GenericBackend, ECMA48Backend, and TApplication.
 In TApplication, strip out the menu management and secondary widget handler code.
    In TWidget, comment out the convenvience widget constructors (addLabel, addField, etc.) for now.

-3. Add some widgets.
+4. Add some widgets.
 Port TLabel, TButton, and TField.
 Build a demo application with static text, buttons, and editable text.

-4. Add menus.
+5. Add menus.
 Port TMenu, TMenuItem, etc.  Put the menu handling back into TApplication.

-5. Add system-modal widgets.
+6. Add system-modal widgets.
 Port TMessageBox, TInputBox, and TFileOpenBox, and modify TApplication's primary/secondary event handlers.
 System-modal widgets are very handy because they permit code in the primary thread to pause, ask for input (handled by the